Yquetzal/ccs2021/PRESENTATIONS.md

 Please make sure that the total duration does not exceed the allotted period of 5 minutes.
 Your movie should be in Landscape mode, and not in Portrait mode.
 It is recommended to follow the technical instructions below for the preparation of the movie.
 Please check your movie carefully before you send it to us and make sure it is easily attended.
 We will then show your movie during the Lightning period for you, without your intervention.

-Please prepare the movie and send it to us by November 25.
+Please prepare the movie and send it to us by October 11.

 ## Technical recommendations: